This article covers:

 Doctors: These are professionals that are trained in medicine.
 This will likely be the family GP, who might find it necessary to prescribe certain medications that might help the anxiety, especially if the anxiety is quite severe.

 Psychiatrist: These are professionals that are also trained in medicine.
-However, they also specialized in the field of psychiatry.
+However, they also specialised in the field of psychiatry.
 So they are able to provide consultation and medication for a wide range of mental disorders such as anxiety, depression, schizophrenia, psychosis, bipolar affective disorder and so on.